partho-maple/PBRecPlayer_Obj-C/README.md

 If you don't know anything about digital audio or the core audio framework, I advice you read Apple's "Core Audio overview" to get some idea of what you're doing.
 Last located at: http://developer.apple.com/library/ios/#documentation/MusicAudio/Conceptual/CoreAudioOverview/Introduction/Introduction.html

+N.B.
+A swift version will be available soon.